 The more files that you have on your site, the slower your site will be.
 Just like your computer.
 When your computer was new, it was lightning fast.
 After six months you start to notice that your computer is slowing down.

 Removing unnecessary plugins will decrease your files making it faster to load and restore a backup.

 You can install as many plugins as you need, but if they are not in use, deactivate and uninstall them.

-Deactivated plugins could cause a safety issue.
-You might not get a notice to update the deactivated plugins which could make your site easier to be hacked.
+Any deactivated plugins you might have lingering around could produce safety issues because you might not get a notice to update the plugins which will make your site easier to be hacked.

-If you are not using them for a while, it is best to uninstall them.
-You can always install them again at a different time if you decide to use them again.
+Keep your site safe by uninstalling unused plugins and themes.
+You can always install them again at a different time if you decide to use them in the future.

 It is very easy to uninstall a plugin.

-In your WordPress dashboard hover over the plugins links located on the left-hand sidebar.
+In your WordPress dashboard hover over the plugins links on the left-hand sidebar.

 Click on Installed Plugins